StackVista/stackstate-docs/configure/topology/event-handlers.md

 An async event handler function has access to the [StackState script APIs](../../develop/reference/scripting/script-apis/).
 This allows the function to make an HTTP request with a custom header using the [HTTP script API](../../develop/reference/scripting/script-apis/http.md) and gives access to the whole topology/telemetry.

 The **Slack** event handler function shipped with StackState will run as an async function.
-This allows the alerts sent to Slack to include extensive details about the event that triggered it, such as links to relevant data and a possible root cause.
+This allows the event notifications sent to Slack to include extensive details about the event that triggered it, such as links to relevant data and a possible root cause.
 You could also use the Http script API to send an SMS or webhook post.

 ### Properties for async functions